Ilia Novikov: Persecution by Russian authorities

+Participation in TV projects

 "What?
 Where?
 When?"

 He made his debut in the television game "What?
 Where?
 When?" in 2002 as part of Marina Ufaeva's team.
 Subsequently, he played for the teams of Ales Mukhin, Sergei Vivatenko and Alexei Blinov.
 He was repeatedly recognized as the best player in the team.
 Two-time winner of the Crystal Owl (autumn 2004, summer 2014), winner of the Diamond Owl (final of 2014).
 In 2010, for the first time in his career, he won a super blitz - a round where only one player out of the six plays at the table (by coincidence, in the decisive round, when Novikov was alone at the table, he got blitz, which is usually played by the whole team).
 In the 2011 summer series of games, he withdrew his candidacy for the presentation of the "Crystal Owl" and a large cash prize in favor of his teammate Grigory Alkhazov.

 In the sports version of the game he plays for the Ksep team.
 Multiple medalist of the world championships, world champion in 2014.
 Champion of Russia 2002, 2013 and 2014.
 Winner of the 2006 Nations Cup (unofficially called the "World Cup among national teams") as part of the Russian national team.
 Winner of the 2005 European ChGK European Cup.
 According to the website of the IAC ChGK, he is one of 11 players who took part in all ten first world championships in sports “What?
 Where?
 When? ”.